-In this blog, I will show you some important terms related to air pollution meteorology, environmental stability and types of plumes.
+In this blog, we will show you some important terms related to air pollution meteorology, air pollutant dispersion and meteorology, environmental stability and types of plumes.

-The following are some of the benefits of analysing meteorological data:
+The following are some of the benefits of analyzing air pollutant dispersion and meteorology data:

 - Identify the source of pollution.